-Experience in implementing design research that uncovers problems, their variables and interdependencies.
-Moreover, I know how to combine qualitative, quantitative methods and sampling strategies to ensure the legitimacy of the research.
-Concerning synthesis, I am able to use a range of visualisation skills to present research insights comprehensively.
+My experience comprehends implementing design research that uncovers problems, their variables and interdependencies.
+By combining qualitative, quantitative methods and sampling strategies, I aim to ensure the legitimacy and relevance of the study.
+From exploration to synthesis, I use a range of visualisation skills to present research insights comprehensively.

 An adoptive family identity starts by creating a sense of belonging, the child learns to belong to the family, and the family members learn to belong to the child.
 On Sense of Belonging Sessions, Simone Uriartt from Adoção Tardia (Older Child Adoption Project) speaks to families that have adopted, child development experts and professionals from the child protection system.
 Let’s take a moment to listen to other families stories and reflect on what means being an adoptive parent and how you can help your children build their identity.